TrackPoint, trackpad & UltraNav keyboards

 KCC applicationPart numbersX12 Detachable user guide

-The Lenovo ThinkPad X12 Detachable Folio Keyboard (model "X12 Folio") was the included keyboard for the Lenovo ThinkPad X12 Detachable Gen 1 released in January 2021.
+The Lenovo ThinkPad X12 Detachable Folio Keyboard (model "X12 Folio") was the included folio-style keyboard for the Lenovo ThinkPad X12 Detachable Gen 1 released in January 2021.
 The tablet and this keyboard were intended as a spiritual successor to the Lenovo ThinkPad X1 Tablet series and its keyboards (models TP00082K1, TP00082K3 and TP00089K1).
 X12 Folio is visually based on the T470 and onwards ThinkPads but its trackpad and TrackPoint buttons style was unique until it was eventually adopted by the later T14 Gen 3.
 The keyboard reverts to the layout used by TP00082K1 and TP00082K3, which is thinner than the later TP00089K1 and resulted in right-side unit sizes being slightly reduced (which is especially noticeable on ISO and JIS physical layout keyboards) and required the removable of a dedicated Insert key.
-The keyboard magnetically connects to the bottom of its host table and communicates via USB over 8 Pogo pins.
+The keyboard magnetically connects to the bottom of its host tablet, communicating via USB over 8 Pogo pins.
 X12 Folio has backlighting, an integrated fingerprint reader and a fabric hoop for holding a digital pen such as the Lenovo Precision Pen.
+Its pinout has been documented for those wishing to connect the keyboard to any other computer, though the fingerprint reader has not yet been tested after doing so[23][23]

 The NEC VersaPro Cover Keyboard (model PC-VP-KB45) is a variant of the X12 Folio keyboard intended for the NEC VersaPro J series of Windows tablet PCs.
 NEC has a recent history of selling modified Lenovo ThinkPads with NEC branding and some NEC-specific features.
 Whilst the keyboard is clearly related to X12 Folio, there are some notable differences; the TrackPoint and its dedicated buttons have been removed, the touchpad size is different, and the keycaps are now squared shape instead of AccuType/Precision-style.
 The keyboard seems to be limited to the Japanese market as the only SKU known has a Japanese layout.
 As of 2024 Q1, it costs 30,000円 (~£160 GBP/~$200 USD) on NEC's website.